carlcassar/carlcassar/resources/markdown/Different ways to pass data to a Laravel View.md

 title: Different ways to pass data to a Laravel View
 slug:
 author: Carl Cassar
 description: Laravel views allow you to pass data to a view in a number of different ways.
-In this article, I'll go over four methods and describe the pros and cons for each one.
+Let's review four methods and describe the pros and cons for each one.
 tags:
   - tips
   - laravel